 \subsubsection{KG-based KNS}

 KG-based KNS leverages the explicit association and high-order correlation among users, items, and other entities in KG to sample negative instances \cite{B1,B2,B5,B6}.
-KG, which introduce extra relations among items and real-world entities (e.g., item attributes) with the comprehensive structural knowledge, are well known for its potential to infer informative negative samples and enhance recommenders' accuracy and explainability.
-To precisely improve the semantic relevance between positive and negative samples and enhance the accessible information of the sampled negative instances, a series of works attempt to introduce the high-order structural coherence and the multi-hop node connectivity into negative samples in RS \cite{B1,B2,B5}.
+KG, which introduces extra relations among items and real-world entities (e.g., item attributes) with the comprehensive structural knowledge, are well known for its potential to enhance recommenders' accuracy and explainability.
+To precisely improve the semantic relevance between positive and negative samples and enhance the accessible information of the sampled negative instances, a series of works attempt to introduce the high-order structural coherence and the multi-hop node connectivity into negative sampling in RS \cite{B1,B2,B5}.
 For example, AnchorKG \cite{B1} design a simple but effective strategy to randomly select the $k$ in $\{1,2,3\}$ and conduct a random walk along a $k$-hop path starting from the positive sample in KG.
-To minimize computational complexity in the model optimization, PR-HNE \cite{B2} employs unigram distribution to sample items (nodes) in candidates that appear in the KG independently of the presence of other items (nodes) over each interaction (edge).
-With the reinforcement learning (RL) paradigm, KGPolicy \cite{B5} samples knowledge-enhanced negative items from the relationships between items and entities in KG, emphasizing KG entities and items linked within two-hop paths and facilitating the effective learning procedure of the recommender.
-KGAttack \cite{B6} first proposes knowledge-enhanced candidate selection to employ KG for localizing some relevant item candidates with similar attributes.
-Subsequently, it leverages RL paradigm to calculate the sampling probabilities for each item in the candidates by calculating the similarity state between the current state representations and graph embeddings.
+To minimize computational complexity, PR-HNE \cite{B2} employs unigram distribution to sample items (nodes) in candidates that appear in the KG independently of the presence of other items over each interaction (edge).
+With the reinforcement learning (RL) paradigm, KGPolicy \cite{B5} samples knowledge-enhanced negative items from the relationships between items and entities in KG, emphasizing KG entities and items linked within two-hop paths and facilitating recommenders' learning process.
+KGAttack \cite{B6} proposes knowledge-enhanced candidate selection to employ KG for localizing some relevant item candidates with similar attributes.
+Subsequently, it leverages RL paradigm to obtain the sampling probabilities of each candidate item by calculating the similarity between the current state representations and graph embeddings.